Professional biography.

 Summary

-Key member of the Senior Leadership Team in the nation’s third largest county attorney’s office.
-Supervised approximately 30 attorneys and staff, handled special projects, and litigated 60 high-profile appeals in six years, including 23 in the Fifth Circuit Court of Appeals, 13 in the Texas Supreme Court, and three in the Court of Criminal Appeals.
-Prior to serving Harris County, represented private clients in complex commercial, employment, contract, intellectual property, environmental, wrongful death, and civil rights cases.
-Represented the longest-serving exonerated Texas inmate and prevailed in the largest single-client Title II Americans with Disabilities Act case in history.
+Seth is a member of the Senior Leadership Team in the nation’s third-largest county attorney’s office who litigated 60 high-profile civil appeals in the United States Supreme Court, Fifth Circuit Court of Appeals, and Texas Supreme Court and managed 30 attorneys and paralegals defending all of Harris County’s employment, tort, real estate, and civil rights cases.
+Prior to serving Harris County, he represented private clients in complex commercial, employment, intellectual property, wrongful death, and civil rights cases, was lead counsel in the largest single-client Title II Americans with Disabilities Act case in history, and secured compensation for a man who spent 31 years in prison for a crime he did not commit.

 Legal